partrickJhonson/beef/Social-Engineering.md

 # Ask for Credentials

-Simplest attacks are often the most efficient ones, you can simply ask users for their credentials using different modules :
+Simplest attacks are often the most efficient ones, you can simply ask users for their credentials using different modules:

-* [[The Pretty Theft|Module:-Pretty-Theft]] module prints a simple message to the user for requiring login and password and explaining that the session has timed out
+* [[The Pretty Theft|Module:-Pretty-Theft]] module prints a simple message to the user requiring login and password and explaining that the session has timed out.
-* [[The Simple Hijacker|Module:-Simple-Hijacker]] module proposes several social engineering templates and prompt them to the user when he will click on a link on the page.
+* [[The Simple Hijacker|Module:-Simple-Hijacker]] module proposes several social engineering templates and prompts the user when they click on a link on the page.
 * [[Clippy|Module:-Clippy]] is a module that create a small browser assistant which propose browser updates.

 [[Images/module-prettytheft1.png|align=center]]